dukereborn/cmum/README.md

 ## Installation
 1. Upload all the files to your web server
 2. Browse to the install-dir to start the installation, http://your.cmum.url/install/
+3. Follow the installation steps
-3. Download the generated config.php and place in the root of you cmum dir
+4. Download the generated config.php and place in the root of you cmum-dir
-4. Remove the install dir from the cmum dir
+5. Remove the install-dir and upgrade-dir from the cmum-dir
-5. Setup csp to fetch users from cmum, described bellow
+6. Setup csp to fetch users from cmum, described bellow

 CSP config example for use on a local webserver
 ```